Fritz Diez: Early life

 During 1932, while he and Martha were working in the Stadttheater Bremerhaven, they both joined the KPD.
-Diez, who originally was a member of the Guild of the German Stage, joined the Profintern-oriented Revolutionary Trade Union Opposition and was elected as chairman of the theater's branch.
+Diez, who originally was a member of the Guild of the German Stage, joined the Profintern-oriented Revolutionary Trade Union Opposition and was elected chairman of the theater's branch.

 Exile

 On the morning of 28 February 1933, a day after the Reichstag fire, Diez's home was raided by the Gestapo.
 On 6 March, immediately after the elections, the actor was dismissed from his work for being a communist.
-During 1935, Diez - fearing an interrogation by the Gestapo - had to emigrate from Germany.
+During 1935, Diez – fearing an interrogation by the Gestapo - had to emigrate from Germany.
 He and his wife traveled to Switzerland, where he worked in the St. Gallen Theater.
 Diez became involved in the communist and anti-fascist circles of German exiles that were formed in the country.
 The St. Gallen Theater's manager, Theo Modes, was a supporter of the Third Reich, and Diez was "completely isolated" in his place of work.
 In 1943 he joined the Swiss branch of the recently founded National Committee for a Free Germany.
 By the end of the war, Diez headed the St. Gallen fraction of the Democratic Union of Germans in Switzerland, an offshoot of the Committee.
 He also edited this movement's newspaper.